-When you first meet Neville Longbottom in the Harry Potter series, you might not be sure exactly why he was sorted into Gryffindor.
-By the time you reach the end of the series, though, it's clear he was one of the bravest wizards ever sorted into the Hogwarts House!
+When you first meet Neville Longbottom in J.K.
+Rowling's Harry Potter series, you might not be sure exactly why he was sorted into Gryffindor.
+But by the time you reach the end of the series, it's clear he was one of the bravest wizards ever sorted into the Hogwarts House all along!

-In the books and films, we get to watch as Neville continuously shows there's more to him than many might think.
-Through his actions standing up to evil and standing by his friends, Neville is the perfect example of why you should never judge someone too quickly.
-Bravery takes many forms and there are many different types of Gryffindors.
+In the books and films, we get to watch as Neville (portrayed by Matthew Lewis) continuously shows there's more to him than many might think.
+Through his actions standing up to evil and standing by his friends, Neville is the perfect example of why you should never judge someone too quickly; bravery takes many forms and there are many different types of Gryffindors.
 If things went differently he may have even been the Chosen One instead of Harry Potter.
 The prophecy that made Voldemort attack Harry and his parents could have also applied to Neville, who was born July 30, 1980.

-Neville is turning 38 this year and we have no doubt he has continued to be brave, daring, and chivalrous in the Potter world through the years.
 Don't just take our word on Neville being a true Gryffindor, though!
-Here are six moments that prove he more than belonged in the House founded by Godric Gryffindor.
+Here are six moments that prove he more than belonged in the house founded by Godric Gryffindor.

 Standing up to his friends, Harry Potter and the Sorcerer's Stone (2001)